French Basque Country: Languages

 Neither Basque nor any of the other regional languages in France, such as Catalan, Breton or Occitan, have official recognition in France.
 According to the second article of the French Constitution, "the language of the Republic is French", and, despite several attempts to add "with respect to the regional languages that are part of our heritage" by 44 deputies in 2006, the proposal was rejected by 57 votes against and 44 in favor.

 Basques continue to practice many Basque cultural traditions.
-The town of Saint-Pée-sur-Nivelle is well known for its Herri Urrats celebration.
+The town of Saint-Pée-sur-Nivelle (Senpere, in Basque) is well known for its Herri Urrats celebration.

 According to a 2006 survey, 22.5% were bilinguals (French-Basque), 8.6% were French speakers who understand Basque, and 68.9% were not Basque speakers.
 But the results were very different in the three zones.
 In the inner land (Lower Navarre and Soule), 66.2% speak or understand Basque.
 In the coast (Labourd), the figure stands at 36.9%.
 And in the B.A.B. urban zone (Bayonne- Anglet-Biarritz), only 14.2% speak or understand Basque (20% of B.A.B. can speak or understand Gascon).
 The proportion of French-Basque bilinguals fell from 26.4% in 1996 to 22.5% in 2006.

 On the coast, where the largest cities are located, the predominant language is French, for example, in the Bayonne-Anglet-Biarritz agglomeration, Basque is spoken by 10% of the population.
 However, in the rural interior of the Northern Basque Country, Basque is the predominant language, spoken by the majority of the population.